c-smile/spapp/README.md

 ## Events
 When the browser transitions between views, several events are triggered at critical points:

-- `page.hidden: function(currentPageName)`: triggered on the current `<section>` before it is replaced by the new one.
+- `page.hidden: function(event,currentPageName)`: triggered on the current `<section>` before it is replaced by the new one.
-- `page.loadStarted: function(url)`: triggered before an ajax call is made to load `<section>` contents.
+- `page.loadStarted: function(event,url)`: triggered before an ajax call is made to load `<section>` contents.
-- `page.loadSucceeded: function(jqXHR)`: triggered after the ajax call finishes successfully but before the new `<section>` is rendered.
+- `page.loadSucceeded: function(event,jqXHR)`: triggered after the ajax call finishes successfully but before the new `<section>` is rendered.
-- `page.loadFailed: function(jqXHR,textStatus,errorThrown)`: triggered after the ajax call fails (for example, because of a non-200 response status).
+- `page.loadFailed: function(event,jqXHR,textStatus,errorThrown)`: triggered after the ajax call fails (for example, because of a non-200 response status).
-- `page.loadFinished: function(jqXHR,textStatus,errorThrown)`: always triggered after the ajax call, regardless of whether it succeeded.
+- `page.loadFinished: function(event,jqXHR,textStatus,errorThrown)`: always triggered after the ajax call, regardless of whether it succeeded.
-- `page.shown: function(currentPageName)`: triggered right before the new `<section>` is displayed.
+- `page.shown: function(event,currentPageName)`: triggered right before the new `<section>` is displayed.

 Note that when an ajax call is made, **3** events will be triggered: